Lisa Lilienfield, MD

 - Diagnosing and Treating Small Intestinal Bacterial Overgrowth (SIBO)

-Dr. Lilienfield attended the 23rd Annual World Conference on Anti-Aging Medicine, sitting in on several lectures including: Microbiome, Gastro-Intestinal Disorders, Hormone Therapy, and Thyroid Health.
-She also completed an online course on “Cognitive Behavioral Therapy on Insomnia” through the Sleep Disorders Center at University of Massachusetts Memorial Medical Center.
+Dr. Lilienfield attended the 23rd Annual World Conference on Anti-Aging Medicine, sitting in on several lectures including Microbiome, Gastro-Intestinal Disorders, Hormone Therapy, and Thyroid Health.
+She also completed an online course on “Cognitive Behavioral Therapy on Insomnia” through the Sleep Disorders Center at the University of Massachusetts Memorial Medical Center.

 An accomplished athlete, Dr. Lilienfield strongly encourages her patients to develop their own exercise programs in weight training, aerobic exercise, Pilates, or yoga.